 The H.S.
 Mendenhall Observatory

-Oklahoma State University's observatory is situated under clear, dark skies southwest of Stillwater, Oklahoma.
-It is the home of Oklahoma's largest and most modern research telescope, and the largest within 300 miles.
-Pictured at right are the dome (the first of two planned buildings) and the telescope.
-Visit the 24-inch Telescope Gallery to view images made with it.
+Oklahoma State University's observatory is situated under dark skies southwest of Stillwater, Oklahoma.
+It is home to the largest and most advanced telescope in Oklahoma and also within 300 miles.
+Pictured at right are the dome, the control building (now being built), and the telescope.
+Visit the 24-inch Telescope Gallery to view the first images made with it.

-The observatory's present structures were completed in 2002.
-The circular fence, 103 feet across, encloses the dome and a central observing pad for portable telescopes.
-There is ample space for outdoor stargazing and future expansion.
-The dome, because it houses the main telescope, is neither heated nor cooled.
-Visit the Construction Photo Archive to see the observatory being built.
+The observatory's layout is derived from a conceptual design by Stanly E Black, AIA, Architect, Boston, Massachusetts.
+The circular fence encloses the dome and a central concrete pad for portable telescopes.
+The control building is going up at the three-o'clock position in the aerial view.
+There is ample space for outdoor stargazing and additional structures.
+Visit the Construction Photo Archive to see the dome being built.

 The observatory's smaller, first telescope was in service until May 2006.
 Visit the 14-inch Telescope Gallery to view images and videos showing the first telescope, the students who used it, and the objects they observed.

-Thanks to contributions of $77,000 from private individuals and a $5,000 pledge from the OSU Physics Department, the remaining amount needed to build the Control House is now down to $117,000.
+Help OSU complete the observatory!
 Naming opportunities are available.
-For more information, please download the illustrated, five-page description of the Control House project in PDF format.
+For more information, please download the illustrated, four-page description of the Control Building project in PDF format.

-If you are interested in contributing, please click here to make an instant donation via credit card to OSU Foundation account 22-40400, or contact Dr. Peter Shull and the OSU Foundation.
+If you would like to contribute, please click here to make an instant donation to OSU Foundation account 22-40400, or contact Dr. Peter Shull and the OSU Foundation.

 The Observatory on YouTube, TV and Radio

 Click here to see the observatory on YouTube.
-This 6-minute video includes action shots of the telescope and dome, and interviews featuring OSU's president, two students, and the observatory director.
+This 6-minute video includes action shots of the telescope and dome, and interviews featuring OSU's president and two undergraduates.

 The observatory is also in the five-part series entitled "Wonders of the Solar System" produced by the British Broadcasting Corporation (BBC).
 The observatory appears 34 minutes into the second episode, "Order out of Chaos".
-The series premiered in March 2010 in the UK on BBC Two, in August 2010 in the USA on Discovery Science, and is commercially available on DVD.
+The series premiered in 2010 in the UK and the USA, and is commercially available on DVD.
 To see pictures related to the BBC's visit to Stillwater in 2009, click here.

 On March 2, 2010, the Oklahoma Center for the Advancement of Science and Technology (OCAST) recorded a one-hour interview about the observatory with its director that was broadcast the following weekend across Oklahoma by ten radio stations.
 Click here to download an MP3 file of the broadcast.
 The actual interview starts 15 minutes into the program.